 To freegans, the world is ripe for the picking.
 And there is no price tag on it.
-It’s an open, affirming way to live, and, as the name somewhat obviously implies, it’s free.
+It’s an open, affirming way to live, and, as the name implies, it comes with little to no price tag.

 What exactly is a freegan?

-It goes beyond condemning a few bad corporations; it is the system itself that is the problem.
+The word “freegan” is a portmanteau of the words “free” and “vegan.”
+It is a culture that generally wants nothing to do with the rat race, capitalist society based solely on profit, consumption, and acquisition – there is no need to spend more money on new things when there are products that go to waste daily.
+It is a simply philosophy, really, one of appreciating what has already been made instead of working tirelessly to constantly buy/own/update; it goes beyond condemning a few bad corporations, it is the system itself that is the problem.
 It’s about rejecting capitalism, and more importantly, consumerism.
 It’s about the joy of being free, not tied to the latest this, that, or the other thing, and the reward of living without it.

 It’s not about keeping up with the Joneses, it’s picking up what the Joneses left behind.